-Scintillator Market Size, Share, Opportunities, COVID-19 Impact, And Trends By Material Type (Organic, Inorganic), By Product (Pocket-Size Instruments, Hand-Held Instruments, Fixed Or Installed Systems), By End-User Industry (Healthcare, Energy And Power, Manufacturing, Defense, Others), And By Geography - Forecasts From 2023 To 2028
+Scintillator Market Size, Share, Opportunities, And Trends By Material Type (Organic, Inorganic), By Product (Pocket-Size Instruments, Hand-Held Instruments, Fixed or Installed Systems), By End-User Industry (Healthcare, Energy and Power, Manufacturing, Defense, Others), And By Geography - Forecasts From 2025 To 2030

 Moreover, the increasing use of scintillators in medical scanning and other radiological applications in medicine, as well as the rising prevalence of heart and neurological illnesses, will boost the scintillator market value.
 The cost of conducting research and development will rise, which will pave the way for the market for scintillators to expand.